Understanding Webhooks: The Basics

 Use HTTP push webhooks to communicate between services in the cloud or your software.
 You can react to events when they occur in separate systems.

-Webhook also known as HTTP push API or web callback is a unique application used to build active communication between applications.
-Using this tool one application can connect with other applications to share data and files.
+Webhook also known as HTTP push API, reverse API or web callback is a unique application used to build reactive, event-driven communication between two APIs (application programming interfaces).
+This characteristically automated tool enables an application to interface with others for the purpose of data and file transmission.

 Consider creating a web application that enables email communication between patients and physicians.
 In such a system, users should be able to view and respond to messages directly through email in addition to on the application, as well as send messages directly through email.

-Various popular applications are using webhook these days.
+Various popular applications are using webhooks these days.
 Some common examples include:

 Shopify that uses webhook to update and notify its users about new orders they have received through slack.